Maximal stream and minimal cutset for first passage percolation through a domain of $\mathbb{R}^d$

-Combining Inequalities (\ref{eqlocal3}) and (\ref{eqlocal4}), we get
+Combining inequalities (\ref{eqlocal3}) and (\ref{eqlocal4}), we get

 for a constant $c''$ depending on the dimension.
-Theorem \ref{thmnu} states that for every cylinder $\cyl (A,h)$ with $A$ a non degenerate hyperrectangle normal to $\vv$ and $h>0$, we have
+Theorem \ref{thmnu} states that for every cylinder $\cyl(A,h)$ with $A$ a nondegenerate hyperrectangle normal to $\vv$ and $h>0$, we have

-Thus these convergences hold a.s. simultaneously for all the rational cylinders, i.e., cylinders with rational vertices (like the cylinders $(\cyl(a_i,h), i \in \I)$).
+Thus these convergences hold a.s. simultaneously for all the rational cylinders, that is, cylinders with rational vertices [like the cylinders $(\cyl(a_i,h), i \in\I)$].
 We consider only realizations of the capacities on which these convergences occur.
-Combined with Inequality (\ref{eqlocal5}), this implies that
+Combined with inequality (\ref{eqlocal5}), this implies that

-We choose $\rho = \sqrt \delta$ and $\kappa = \alpha_{d-1} (r^{d-1} - r'^{d-1})$.
+We choose $\rho= \sqrt\delta$ and $\kappa= \alpha_{d-1} (r^{d-1} - r'^{d-1})$.
 We define

-Under hypothesis $(\bf H3)$, we have $0 < \nu_{\min} \leq \nu_{\max} < +\infty$.
-Since $r' = r \cos (\arcsin \rho)$, we get
+Under hypothesis \ref{hypo3}, we have $0 < \nu_{\min} \leq\nu_{\max } < +\infty$.
+Since $r' = r \cos(\arcsin\rho)$, we get

-Equations (\ref{eqmin1}), (\ref{eqmin2}) and (\ref{eqmin3}), and the fact that $\sum_i \alpha_{d-1} r_i^{d-1} \leq \capa (F) (1 + s) \nu_{\min} ^{-1}$, give
+Equations (\ref{eqmin1}), (\ref{eqmin2}) and (\ref{eqmin3}), and the fact that $\sum_i \alpha_{d-1} r_i^{d-1} \leq \capa(F) (1 + s) \nu _{\min} ^{-1}$, give

 where